unoplatform/uno/doc/articles/guides/xf-migration/intro.md

 Microsoft significantly evolved the visual layer for Windows devices by launching WinRT XAML in 2012 and has expanded the compatibility of its modern UI framework with the launch of WinUI 3 in 2021.

-The creation of Uno Platform was driven by the aspiration to make pixel-perfect apps possible across platforms.
+The creation of Uno Platform was driven by the aspiration to make pixel-perfect apps possible across all platforms.
 This is achieved by implementing the same controls, panels, and other constructs as WinUI.

 ## Architectural differences